Accessibility

 - Overlapping motion and sound

-- Dense, hard-to-scan layouts
+- Dense or hard-to-scan layouts

 Ongoing Improvements

-We continue refining the experience as iOS evolves and as people use the app in real life.
+Accessibility is not finished at launch.
+We continue refining the experience as iOS evolves and as real users share feedback about what works and what does not.

 Contact